-In the absence of an applicable exemption, the Bank will be making the relevant withholding at source in accordance with the provisions of Regulation no. 630/2013, on the taxation and withholding of interest to non-Icelandic tax residents subject to limited tax liability (as based on Article 3 (8) of the ITA and Article 41 of the Act no. 45/1987 on Withholding of Public Levies at Source).
-Condition 6 provides for payment by the Bank of the necessary additional amounts in such circumstances to cover any resulting amounts deducted or withheld.
+In the absence of an applicable exemption, the Bank will be making the relevant withholding at source in accordance with the provisions of Regulation no. 630/2013, on the taxation and withholding of interest to parties subject to limited tax liability (as based on Article 3 (8) of the ITA and Article 41 of the Act no. 45/1987 on Withholding of Public Levies at Source).